Should You Buy Flying Blue miles?

 Before buying miles, consider transfer partners.
 If you have credit card points, transferring is almost always cheaper than purchasing.

-Flying Blue Transfer Partners (1:1 Ratio)
+Flying Blue Transfer Partners (1:1 Ratio, US-Issued Cards)

 • American Express Membership Rewards